Stay in tune with theatre shows, musicals and operas available to watch online

 The 12th of May 2020 celebrates the 200th birthday of Derbyshire nurse, Florence Nightingale!
 To commemorate this occasion, writer George Gunby has created a great new audio play called Florence - Scenes from a Life, performed by Derbyshire born Ellie Ward.
 You can listen to it here until 13 August.

 Derby based theatre company Oddsocks is continuing to bring entertainment to their audiences (old and new!) during the Covid-19 crisis.
-Each Friday evening at 7pm they will be releasing recordings of their past performances on their YouTube channel.
+Their brand new concept is called Stay Home Shakespeare, and you can watch the latest release, A Midsummer Nights Dream now!
 Known for putting their own comical spin on classic tales, the inclusive story-telling of Oddsocks breaks down the barriers between communities and culture, making for some easy Friday night entertainment for all the family!
 Their shows are free to watch, but if you would like to make a donation to support Oddsocks, you can find out more information on how to do so on their website.

-Our friends, Sinfonia Viva, are delivering a new series of intimate performances from the homes of their musicians in 'A Little Live Music' every Wednesday at 8pm on their Facebook page.
+Our friends, Sinfonia Viva, are delivering a new series of intimate performances from the homes of their musicians in 'A Little Live Music' on Wednesday evenings at 8pm on their Facebook page.
 This wonderful virtuoso ensemble continue to deliver original and extraordinary musical experiences even throughout these difficult times.
+Each of their videos remain on the Facebook page so you can revisit your favourites or listen to all the shows back to back!

 Derby QUAD's Cinema Programmer, Adam Marsh, is swapping the cinema screens for TV screens and is offering a 'cinema diet' of the best things to watch on TV each week of lockdown.
 He is scouring the internet's streaming platforms to provide a healthy cinema diet and will post a new blog post on the QUAD website every 7 days of the best things to watch in the coming week.
 You can check out his latest post here.
 No problem if you missed any of the previous weeks, you can just jump straight in!